12 Hours Wellington

 Cuba Street, Wellington

 Undoubtedly one of the most iconic streets in New Zealand, Cuba Street has a palpable energy.
 The heartbeat of this city, if you will.
 Visit the likes of Wellington Apothecary, Iko Iko, Slow Boat Records and Duck Island Ice Cream while you stroll around.
-Take a turn down Left Bank and check out Enjoy gallery, then get lost inside the cosy treasure trove that is Pegasus Books.
+Take a turn down Left Bank and check out Enjoy Contemporary Art Space, then get lost inside the cosy treasure trove that is Pegasus Books.

-Culture at City Gallery
+Culture in the City

 Explore Aro Valley